Table of contents of the article:

 How many visitors do I need to score Core Web Vitals?

 Nobody knows.
-Tests I've conducted in the past have shown that your site needs around 400 page views per month per device (mobile, tablet, desktop), using Chromium to get a summary of the source of Core Web Vitals when using PageSpeed
+Tests I've conducted in the past have shown that your site needs around 400 page views per month per device (mobile, tablet, desktop), using Chromium to get a summary of the source of Core Web Vitals when using PageSpeed Insights.
+Keep in mind that this may be the absolute minimum.

 When a site doesn't have enough visitors, chances are you need to find other ways to rank higher.